Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method

-\begin{remark} The quantity \(T_{y_0}\) is referred to as the \emph{type reproduction number} (TRN) \cite{heesterbeek2007type,inaba2013definition} at state \(y_0\).
-By analogy with Markov chains, it aggregates, over all \(n\), the total contribution from individuals originating in state \(y\) who either return to \(y_0\) or produce descendants that reach \(y_0\) for the first time at step \(n\).
-From a measure-theoretic viewpoint, a single point in \(\mathbb{R}^d\) has zero recurrence measure; thus this interpretation is merely heuristic.
-Nevertheless, given the meaning of the quantity and its relation to the dominant spectral value \(\lambda_0\), it is natural to regard \(T_{y_0}\) as the type reproduction number associated with a single state.
+\begin{remark} \rm The quantity $T_{y_0}$ is referred to as the \emph{type reproduction number} (TRN) \cite{heesterbeek2007type,inaba2013definition} at state $y_0$.
+By analogy with Markov chains, it aggregates, over all $n$, the total contribution from individuals originating in state $y_0$ who either return to $y_0$ or produce descendants that reach $y_0$ for the first time at step $n$.
+From a measure-theoretic viewpoint, a single point in $\mathbb{R}^d$ has zero recurrence measure; thus this interpretation is heuristic.
+Nevertheless, given the meaning of the quantity and its relation to the dominant spectral value $\lambda_0$, it is natural to regard $T_{y_0}$ as the type reproduction number associated with a single state.

-Thus far, analytical insight has been obtained through the spectral analysis of the discrete-time IPM \eqref{sipm1}, including the characteristic equation \eqref{ele1}, the eigensystems \eqref{ef1} and \eqref{aef2}, and the construction of the type reproduction number via Theorem~\ref{th1}.
+Thus far, analytical insight has been obtained through the spectral analysis of the discrete-time IPM \eqref{sipm1}, including the characteristic equation \eqref{ele1}, the eigensystems \eqref{ef1} and \eqref{aef2}, and the construction of the type reproduction number via the reference-point representation of Section~\ref{sec:fredholm}.
 However, empirical IPMs often abstract away age-structured life history due to observational constraints, limiting biological interpretation.
 To address life-history, demographic, and evolutionary questions, it is therefore necessary to incorporate age structure explicitly into the mathematical formulation. \end{remark}